developsessions/SYDEsup/README.md

 - Alpine Linux
 - Windows

+The binaries are downloadable in the Releases section.

 We are holding no source code here, we're pull the code from the [official repository](https://github.com/openSYDE/openSYDE).

 ---